cloudogu/ces-build-lib/README.md

 ```

 Note that the flags "--db-repository public.ecr.aws/aquasecurity/trivy-db --java-db-repository public.ecr.aws/aquasecurity/trivy-java-db"
 are set by default to avoid rate limiting of Trivy database downloads.
+If you set `additionalFlags` by yourself, you are overwriting
+these default flags and have to make sure to include them in your set of additional flags, if needed.

 ### Set the Trivy report file name